JoshuaRobertson/countdown-timer/README.md

 [Try it out](https://joshuarobertson.github.io/countdown-timer/)

-## :iphone: Builing & running the app
+## :iphone: Building & running the app

 Setup local development for building and shipping an app: